strayMat/causal-ml-course/docs/source/syllabus.rst

   - :cite:t:`vanderweele2019principles`

 ===========================================================
-Session 5 -- Event studies: Causal methods for pannel data
+Session 4a -- Event studies: Causal methods for panel data
 ===========================================================

 - A causal approach to Difference-in-Differences